janicicpredrag/Larus/README.md

 Larus is a prover for coherent logic, a fragment of first order logic.
 It has several proving engines available.
 One is based on forward chaining and instantiations.
 The others are based on encoding a proof of the theorem being proved to SAT or SMT.
 Encoding to SAT is performed via the tool URSA.
-SAT solving is done using the embedded Sat solver MiniSAT (http://minisat.se/).
+SAT solving is done using the embedded solver clasp (https://potassco.org/clasp/).
 Encoding to SMT use one of four SMT theories: QF_BV, QF_LIA, QF_UFBV, QF_UFLIA.

 ## Install